kamalojasv181/Hostility-Detection-in-Hindi-Posts/README.md

 ## Hostility Post Detection in Hindi

+---
+**NOTE**: We are currently in the process of updating the repo and scripts to resolve the issues along with some other changes as mentioned in [this](#updates-to-be-done) Section.
+The changes will be reflected pretty soon.
+Any other suggestions are warmly welcome.

+---

 Leveraging pre-trained Language models for Multidimensional Hostile post detection in Hindi - 3rd runner up at [CONSTRAINT 2021 Shared Task 2 - Hostile Post Detection in Hindi](https://constraint-shared-task-2021.github.io/), collocated with AAAI 2021.

 This repo contains: